laravel/docs/eloquent-relationships.md

 <a name="nested-eager-loading"></a>
 #### Nested Eager Loading

-To eager a relationship's relationships, you may use "dot" syntax.
+To eager load a relationship's relationships, you may use "dot" syntax.
 For example, let's eager load all of the book's authors and all of the author's personal contacts:

     $books = Book::with('author.contacts')->get();